Twelve films in as many months

 FAQ

-Why is it called Take n?
+Why did we call it Take n?

 Do we pay for crew?